luftywiranda13/remove-lockfiles/contributing.md

 ## Help needed

-Please checkout the [`roadmap.md`](./other/roadmap.md) and the open issues.

-Also, please watch the repo and respond to questions/bug reports/feature requests, Thanks!
+Please watch the repo and respond to questions/bug reports/feature requests, Thanks!